Instance-JS/Instance/docs/ADR.md

 # Architecture Decision Records (ADRs)

-> Instance is not a framework.
-It is not a library.
-It is not a wrapper around the DOM.
-Instance IS the DOM, or, more precisely, it is a meta-layer
-> that handles the abstraction of merging both the ES6 Class Model and the Document Object Model into one unified architecture.
-No build tools.
-> No dependencies (unless you want them).
-Just pure javascript.

 This document consolidates all Architecture Decision Records (ADRs) for **Instance.js**.
 ADRs are chronological records of key architectural choices, following the standard template for context, decisions, alternatives, consequences, and outcomes.